Get a Horse!: Plot

 Horace and the others try to break through the screen, but flip it upside-down, causing Pete to fall from the ground.
 Getting an idea, Minnie encourages Mickey to flip the screen again, which sets off a chain of further misfortunes until Pete is launched face-first into his car.
 Then, Horace's hand gets stuck behind the screen.
 Mickey tries to pull him out, but only succeeds in spinning the screen like a flip book, which rewinds the scene.
 Seeing this as an opportunity, Mickey and Horace begin spinning the screen until Pete is completely dazed and knocked out.

 Minnie then drives Pete's car with Pete in tow and completely tears the screen down, revealing the black-and-white world into color and CGI.
 With Pete still knocked out, Mickey and his friends enter their world again while Pete's car horn tells him to get a horse and Mickey and Minnie kiss Horace on the cheeks while he blushes.
 As the iris closes, Pete, who has woken up by now, tries to get back in through the screen but gets his head (and body) stuck.
-Seconds later, the flap on Pete's pants opens up to reveal the phrase "THE END" on his posterior.
+Seconds later, the flap on Pete's pants opens up to reveal the phrase "THE END" on his posterior, which he furiously bellows "Hey!!" in frustration.

+After the credits, Clarabelle jumps over the old black-and-white version of the 2006-2022 Walt Disney Pictures castle, making the arch with her milk.